zhl8223/genaibook/README.md

 # genaibook
-Countains the public resources of genaibook
+Contains the public resources of genaibook